Rental Car Tips For Banff You SHOULD Know

 - It’s best to book a car in advance to get lower prices and to ensure that what you want is available.

-- Always inspect your rental car before taking it and note any damages with photos.
+- Inspect your rental car before taking it and note any damage with photos.

-- A US license will let you rent a car easily in Canada, as well as an Australian licensee, EU license, and almost any license that is in English or French.
+- A US license will let you rent a car easily in Canada, as will an Australian license, an EU license, and almost any license in English or French.
+For other nationalities, you may need a translation for your license.
+It’s best to check with your car rental agency.

 More on Renting a Car in Banff in the Winter